I get asked a LOT of questions ever since I started travel blogging, and one of the top 5 questions that I receive is:

-- Invitations to all-expenses-paid press trips to other countries in exchange for articles and social media promotion
+- Invitations to all-expenses-paid press trips WITH payment to destinations in exchange for articles and social media promotion

 - Lastly, a lot of bloggers recommend blogging for starting travelers and I do that too — BUT I don’t recommend it as the main medium of funding a travel lifestyle possible because it can be a difficult start-up endeavour.
 I rather recommend setting up a blog AFTER or WHILE also starting up your remote profession (ex: as a digital nomad, a traveling English teacher, etc.) as you gear up for your ’round the world trip’.
 Through this way, you’ll have ‘safety nets’ in place.

 I’m not a big spender and it’s a ‘habit’ that I’ve developed ever since I started living separately from my parents — which was after I graduated university.
 As I’ve pointed out previously, I was earning a meager income back in my corporate job; so naturally, I always had to make ends meet.
 That constant struggle surely made me appreciate the concept of money + budgeting — and I still do.

 Therefore, even if I already earn a lot more now, I still make it a point to aim for the cheapest and best-for-value finds… (unless of course, I am in a splurging mood!)

 For some of the ways to save/make more money and ways to spend less:

 - Reduce your expenses or exercise money-saving and money-generating tips.
 I have discussed below in excruciating detail the different ways that you can save money as well as the different kinds of remote jobs that you can do as you travel around the world — I hope it helps!.